bexiturley/pands-project/README.md

 At first glance it appears that there is a wide variance in the sizes of of the petals and sepals and there is no way to distinguish between the different species of Iris.

-To get more detail I then reproduced the four histograms but this time I gave each species a different colour to more easier differentiate between them.
-And all 4 were placed on the one page, rather than a page each.
+To get more detail I then reproduced the four histograms but this time I gave each species a different colour to make it easier to differentiate between them.
+All 4 were placed on the one page, rather than a page each.

 ![Histograph](https://github.com/bexiturley/pands-project/blob/master/Figure_5.png)

-Here it becomes more apparent that there is a distinct difference between the three Iris.
+Here it becomes more apparent that there is a distinct difference between the three Iris types.

 ***